COVID-19 has had a disproportionate effect on people who were already struggling with complex life circumstances. We've responded to meet the need.

 Reduced social contact, self-isolation and disruption of services is having a disproportionate effect on people who were already in need of our support.
 We are using our expertise in personal development and coaching to offer support with:

 - Wellbeing – managing being at home, structure, routines and relationships with others.

 - Dealing with social isolation – resilience and self-care, helpful resources.
 Signposting to local and national support and additional services.

 - Personal development – we will continue to work on meta skills development, self-awareness and goal setting with additional support aimed at those looking for further training and progression to employment.

-At Venture Trust we are prepared to adapt the delivery of our outdoor personal development programmes for the people we support.
+At Venture Trust we are prepared to adapt the delivery of our outdoor personal development services for the people we support.

 In line with Government and public health guidelines, we have developed a programme format that is compatible with varying levels of COVID-19 related restrictions.
 We’ve focused on designing delivery for small groups of participants within their local authority restrictions – so minimising travel, transmission risks, adhering to best practice and the Scottish Government’s guidance in these areas whilst retaining our unique approach to training and engagement.

-The programme will still feature our three-phase approach to delivery:
+The service will still feature our three-phase approach to delivery:

 Phase 1 manages all aspects of assessment and preparation to ensure that we build positive relationships and individuals have developed suitable goals and objectives to make the most of the learning opportunities.

 Phase 2 provides a range of activities for experiential learning through digital and outdoor delivery.
 The groups will be introduced to a range of concepts such as Kolb’s Learning Cycle and the principles of Choice Theory, which provide the skills each individual needs to understand the consequences of their thoughts and behaviours.